open-edge-insights/eii-azure-bridge/README.md

 If you do not have a model, and want an easy model to use, follow [this](https://notebooks.azure.com/azureml/projects/azureml-getting-started/html/how-to-use-azureml/deployment/onnx/onnx-modelzoo-aml-deploy-resnet50.ipynb) notebook provided my Microsoft to train a simple model to push to your AzureML Workspace.

+Also, you can find pre-trained models in the [ONNX Model Zoo](https://github.com/onnx/models).

 ### <a name="dev-sys-setup"></a>Development System Setup